acuminous/yadda/README.md

 There can only be a single feature present in a file - it really doesn't make sense to have two, and you will be issued with an error if you try to include more than one.

 ### Annotations
-Annotations can be added to a feature or scenario to enable you to do any kind of pre-processing required.
-These take the form of either single value tags or key/value pairs and can be added like this:
+Annotations can be added to a feature or scenario and may take the form of either single value tags or key/value pair.
+The mocha and jasmine plugins already support @Pending annotations on features and scenarios out of the box, although [skipping tests in jasmine causes them to be excluded from the report](https://github.com/pivotal/jasmine/issues/274).
 ```
 @Browser=chrome
 @Theme=bottles